overwolf/overwolf.github.io/README.md

 ### Search configuration:

-* To customize the look and feel by following the DocSearch documentation see https://community.algolia.com/docsearch/styling.html)
+* Your search onfiguration can be configured through the [DocSearch file](https://github.com/algolia/docsearch-configs/blob/master/configs/overwolf.json) in the Algolia GitHub repository.
-* To check your configuration in our GitHub repository see https://github.com/algolia/docsearch-configs/blob/master/configs/overwolf.json).
-Please open a pull request if want to leverage your configuration.
+  Please open a pull request if you want to leverage our Docusaurus search configuration.
+* To customize the look and feel of the search box follow the [DocSearch documentation](https://community.algolia.com/docsearch/styling.html).

 ### Markdown cheet-sheet